harm-nomden-sweco/ribasim_lumping/README.md

 # ribasim_lumping

-This python package is used to develop a aggregated Ribasim network.
-It has been developed by Sweco (Harm Nomden and Tessa Andringa) when working on the TKI-project (programme NHI) on the development, application and testing of the new Ribasim-model (Deltares, https://github.com/Deltares/Ribasim).
+This Python package is used to develop an aggregated Ribasim network.
+It was developed by Sweco (Harm Nomden and Tessa Andringa) when working on the TKI-project (program NHI) on the development, application, and testing of the new Ribasim model (Deltares, https://github.com/Deltares/Ribasim).

 ### Objective
 It translates a D-Hydro network into an aggregated Ribasim-network.
 The detailed D-Hydro network is divided into 'basins' based on locations provided by the user where the network should be split.
 On these split-locations nodes are placed which define the exchange flow between the basins.